Athens is an entertaining city, some would say on

 Kittaro is a longtime club on Archaonon and Epierou streets near Platia

 After Dark at 31 Didotou and Ippokratous Street(tel 210-360-6460) is just a short walk from Panipistimiou Street and has the best bands for the money according to knowledgable rocker-journalist Perri Pagonis of the Athens News.
 The Texas Necropolis Club at Themisticleous and 5 Gamvetta (tel 687-280-2171) near Omonia Square has goth,

 industrial and metal.
 Fuzz Music Club in Metz at 22 Vouliagmenis Ave (210-922-4641) features metal, including some touring name acts, DJs, worldbeat and rap.
 Music House Diavlos at Drakou 9 in Koukaki is more arty, has great sound and nice waitresses and bartenders and is the easiest place to find if you are escaping from your parents while they are having dinner in the Plaka.

 One place to find cool indie bars, where you would least expect them is near the intersection of Praxitelous, Lekka and Kolokotronis Street between Karitsi (Ag Giorgos) Square and the National Historical Museum(Old Parliament building).
 There are a number of cool bars close to each other, often packed with people spilling out into the sidewalks and

 at Voulis 7, Toy Cafe at Karitsi 10 and Use at Karitsi 5 are all close enough so that if you don't like one or it is too full, you can just move on to the next.
 If you continue down Kolokotronis towards Athinas street and follow the path of on-coming cars, right before you get to Athinas is a small street called Avramitiou where there is a very cool collaborative collection of bars and cafes called 6 D.O.G.S. usually with at least one or two live bands playing.
 On weekends the street

 One of my favorite hangouts is the James Joyce Pub at Astiggos 12 in Monastiraki.
 With an extensive bar menu, lots of imported beers, great music and lots of energetic X-pats who seem to be mostly Irish and Greek-Irish.
 They open at noon daily and stay open late.
 Their bigscreen TVs show sports from all over the world

 from Monastiraki just walk down Hepheston or Iphestos (next to the old metro station) to the end.
 Turn right and then left and it is half way down the block across from the big hole the American School of Archaeology left.
 A couple doors down is the Kallipateira which has some nice mezedes and there are often guys playing rembetika music on the street.
 Its got a great town square feeling and the food is pretty good as is the music.
-For those who like the Blues check out Poikili Stoa at 14 Agiou

-the European Jazz Festival in "Technopolis", Athens welcomes some of
+The European Jazz Festival in "Technopolis", Athens welcomes some of

 the most creative European musicians.
 Artists of the European Jazz scene